microsoft/AL-Go/Scenarios/secrets.md

 ### App Registration (Service to service authentication)

+In order to use an App Registration for publishing apps to AppSource, you need to register the ClientId (Application Id) of is App Registration in Partner Center.
+After this, there are two ways you can authenticate, either using Federated credential or using a Client Secret.

 #### Federated credential

+Using a federated credential, you need to register your GitHub repository in the App Registration under Certificates & Secrets.
+This registration will allow AL-Go for GitHub running in this repository to authenticate without the Client Secret stored.
+You still need to create a secret containing this information.
+The way this works is that AL-Go for GitHub will request an ID_TOKEN from GitHub as a proof of authenticity and use this when authenticating.
+This way, only workflows running in the specified branch/environment in GitHub will be able to authenticate.

+Example:`{"clientId":"a26651f5-0e90-473c-b4f9-e96119aac8b8","tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47","Scopes":"https://api.partner.microsoft.com/.default"}`

 #### Client Secret

+Under Certificates & Secrets in the App Registration, you can create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
+Note that who ever has access to the clientId and clientSecret can publish apps on AppSource on your behalf.

+Example: `{"tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47","Scopes":"https://api.partner.microsoft.com/.default","clientID":"a26651f5-0e90-473c-b4f9-e96119aac8b8","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge"}`

 ## <a id="StorageContext"></a>**StorageContext** -> Deliver to storage